MileHacker Logo

 Common Health Concerns

-• Traveler's Diarrhea: Drink sealed bottled water, eat hot cooked food.
+• Traveler'traveler's Diarrhea: Drink bottled water with the seal intact, eat hot cooked food.

 • Mosquito-borne: Use Insect repellent, wear long clothes.